kbatuigas/sdg-docs-code-template/crash-course.md

 theme = "docdock"
 ```

-You should now have a very basic site that you can view locally by running `hugo server`.
+You should now have a very basic site that you can view locally by running `hugo server` and pointing your browser to where the web server is running (the `hugo server` output will provide the address - default is `http://localhost:1313`.).

+For example, you should be able to view the page you just created by going to `http://localhost:1313/get-started/`.

 8. Push these changes to your remote fork
 ```